-Schieke and his research fellow, Hamidullah Khan, PhD, were initially inspired by preliminary data suggesting that the ‘wonder drug’ Metformin could work as an anti-cancer agent, and decided to see whether it would also work against lymphoma and lymphocytic leukemia.
+Schieke and his research fellow (at time of publication) now Assistant Scientist (November 1st 2021), Hamidullah Khan, PhD, were initially inspired by preliminary data suggesting that the ‘wonder drug’ Metformin could work as an anti-cancer agent, and decided to see whether it would also work against lymphoma and lymphocytic leukemia.
 For the uninitiated, Metformin has long been a treatment for Type 2 Diabetes, with recent studies showing that it has anti-cancer, and even lifespan-extending, effects.
 It was a logical step to test it against lymphoma and leukemia cells.

 But initial tests using Metformin against lymphoid cancers suggested that the cancerous cells were resistant – they kept growing in culture and in mice.

 Metformin’s primary function is to target a specific protein in mitochondria, called “respiratory chain complex 1,” which is key to cell metabolism.
 “By blocking that protein’s function, you block the function of the mitochondria, with downstream effects curtailing metabolism as well as other critical cellular functions, which might explain its wide potential applications.”.

 Yet Metformin didn’t shut down leukemia and lymphoma cells’ metabolism, even though it was successfully shutting down respiratory chain complex 1.